Ongoing donations help keep the site running. Contribute to this website by clicking the Donate button. Many thanks to all who have donated.

 Created on: 30 July 2012

-There are two schematic symbols for a resistor that are used in circuit diagrams as shown below:
+There are two schematic symbols for a resistor that are used in circuit diagrams as shown below.
+The symbol shown on the left is the American symbol for a resistor, while the resistor symbol on the right is the European symbol for a resistor.

 When beginning electronics, we usually use quarter Watt five percent tolerance resistors (1/4W, 5%).
 These resistors look like this: